 Suppression personnel - Sick leave credits are earned at the rate of one hundred five (105) hours per year.

-An employee who terminates employment with the city is entitled to a lump-sum payment equal to one-fourth of the pay attributed to his/her accumulated sick leave.
+An employee who terminates employment with the city is entitled to a lump-sum payment equal to one-fourth (1/4) of the pay attributed to their accumulated sick leave.
 The pay shall be computed on the employee's rate of compensation at the time of termination.
 Accrual of credits for calculating the lump-sum payment begins July 1, 1971.
 No employee forfeits any sick leave rights or benefits accrued prior to July 1, 1971.
 An employee who received a lump-sum payment, and who is again employed by the City, shall not be credited with any sick leave earned during the previous service.
 An employee who received a lump-sum payment as a result of a layoff, who is again employed by the city, may buy back all sick leave earned during the previous service at the rate of compensation at the time of the layoff.

 Sick leave credits will be used on a first earned, first charged basis.